 Insect Shield Technology Insect Shield is a new revolutionary defence for a battle against bugs.
 The technology converts clothing and gear into lasting, effective and convenient insect protection.
 The active ingredient in Insect Shield is tightly bonded to the fibre of the fabric that it retains effective repellence through the life of the product.
 This personal protection is built right in and lasts for lifetime.
 The treated garments can be thus worn as you go outdoors.
 The garment can be used to repel mosquitoes, ticks, insects, ants, flies, chiggers, and midges

 LLIN is one such technology that is recommended by World Health Organization to be used in malaria-endemic regions.
-LLINs are bed nets treated with insecticide and offer protection against mosquitoes like Anopheles.
+LLINs are bed nets treated and offer protection against mosquitoes like Anopheles.

 The Government of India is playing efficient role in developing the nation’s framework at any instance.
 The healthcare industry has made several innovations to minimize the effect of vector-borne diseases.
 According to a report, the demand for mosquito repellents will operate according to the increasing consumer awareness about the spread of vector-borne diseases and urbanisation.
 The market is witnessing and will continue to see a shift from use of coil to wearing insect repellent clothing.
 The manufacturers are now introducing anti-mosquito clothing that is making the market more effective and profitable

 With a constant increase in the awareness about vector-borne diseases, the repellent market in India is constantly developing.
 It is assumed that by 2021, Indian mosquito repellent market is projected to reach $800 million.
 The factors responsible for this growth could be rising disposable income, consumer awareness and easy availability of mosquito repellents.
 Another aspect that comes into visibility is the paradigm shift that the market shall witness with the development of Anti-Mosquito Clothing.